 For IP Connectivity the endpoint of the media plane is an IP application that can send and receive any kind of IP messages.
 The IP application may reside on an external non-3GPP host connected via an IP interface to the MCData UE that incorporates the MCData client, or it may be running on the MCData UE.
-If the IP application resides on an external non-3GPP host, the MCData UE that incorporates the MCData client shall provide a second IP interface with an IP address independent of the 3GPP system for communication with the external non 3GPP host.
-The IP interface between the IP application the MCData UE and the MCData client is based on implementation..
+If the IP application resides on an external non-3GPP host, the MCData UE that incorporates the MCData client provides a second IP interface with an IP address independent of the 3GPP system for communication with the external non 3GPP host.
+The IP interface between the IP application, the MCData UE and the MCData client is implementation specific.

 * * * Next Change * * * *